 RC Airplane World flight school

-As a newcomer to the hobby of radio control flying, choosing and buying your rc airplane correctly is going to have a big impact on your initial enjoyment of radio control flying.
+As a newcomer to the radio control flying hobby, choosing and buying your rc airplane correctly is going to have a big impact on your initial enjoyment of radio control flying.

 What to look for when buying your RC airplane